 What to Include in a Resume Experience Section

-This section of your resume is where employers will look to see what jobs and job titles you've held in the past, and will give employers a sense of your career arc.
+This section of your resume is where employers will look to see what jobs and job titles you've held in the past, providing them with an informative picture of your career arc.

 Writing the Experience Section

 List the companies you worked for, dates of employment, the positions you held, and brief descriptions of your work responsibilities, enriched with keywords and enhanced with bulleted lists of quantifiable achievements.

 This work history is typically presented in reverse chronological order, beginning with your current job and working back in time.
 Internships, summer jobs, and temporary jobs, in addition to permanent positions, can all be included in this part of your resume.